 After ceasing operation at its leased hangar, the Museum needed help developing a vision and plan for a future home that would accommodate its expanded community-based mission and growing collection.
 The Museum partnered with Progressive AE, working with museum consultant Freeman Ryan Design (FRD) in Australia, to design a new museum campus that incorporates and utilizes the airport’s original historic hanger, now being used to store some of the Museum’s collection.
 Progressive AE and FRD developed a comprehensive master plan and renderings to support the Museum’s fundraising efforts.

 The new facility campus concept incorporates three buildings: a new 7,000-square-foot welcome center, a new 40,200-square-foot exhibit building, and the renovated historic hanger.
 The buildings will be organized around a large open plaza where aircraft will be displayed.
+The museum will be renamed for Capt.
+C.B.
+“Sully” Sullenberger, who landed Charlotte-bound US Airways Flight 1549 safely in the Hudson River in 2009.
+The plane from the flight is the museum’s featured exhibition.
+The project will also focus on STEM education programming for kids and visitors.
 The site is located next to an active runway allowing visibility of aircraft taking off and landing.
-Groundbreaking is anticipated in 2021.
+Groundbreaking took place in September 2022.